-Applicants who plan to enter a specialized degree or diploma program must meet the following admission requirements:
+Applicants who plan to enter a degree or diploma program must meet the following admission requirements:

 - 1. Applicants who hold a state recognized standard High School Diploma, General Education Development (GED) or Certificate of High School Equivalency (GED Certificate), another state-authorized examination certificate, or an equivalent diploma issued by an acceptable non-public high school are eligible for admission.
 Home school study credentials are accepted for enrollment so long as the home school program of study is equivalent to a high school diploma and is recognized in the student's home state where the education was provided.
-All home school study credentials will be evaluated by the Corporate Office prior to final acceptance to the Institution.
-High school seniors are eligible to complete enrollment paperwork, but cannot start class until after graduation from high school.
+All home school study credentials will be evaluated by the Corporate Office prior to final acceptance to the College.
+High school seniors are eligible to complete enrollment paperwork, but cannot start class until submitting acceptable proof of high school graduation.
 Applicants who hold a certificate of attendance or any other award issued in lieu of a diploma are ineligible for admission. - 2.
-All students are required to sign an attestation at enrollment stating they have earned one of the above-described credentials in addition to a transcript request form so that the Institution may request a copy of the proof of graduation if needed. - 3.
+Prior to the end of the provisional period, or first term of enrollment based on state specific requirements, all students must provide evidence of the above qualification to the College.
+Acceptable documentation can be a copy of their high school diploma, a copy of their GED, or an original or copy of their high school or GED transcript.
+Other acceptable evidence could include a certified copy of an original high school diploma, a GED certificate or official notification that a GED has been earned, a state-authorized examination certificate or official notification from the state a certificate has been earned.
+Students who do not produce the required documentation will be dismissed from school. - 3.
+All students are required to sign an attestation at enrollment stating they have earned one of the above-described high school credentials in addition to a transcript request form so that the College may request a copy of the proof of graduation if needed. - 4.
 Military students must provide evidence of high school graduation or equivalent to the Institution.
-Acceptable evidence includes a certified copy of an original high school diploma, a copy of a high school transcript indicating the date of high school graduation, a GED certificate or official notification that a GED has been earned, a state-authorized examination certificate or official notification from the state a certificate has been earned.
+Acceptable evidence includes a certified copy of an original high school diploma, a copy of a high school transcript indicating the date of high school graduation, a GED certificate or official notification that a GED has been earned, a stateauthorized examination certificate or official notification from the state a certificate has been earned. - 5.
+All prospective students must complete the required admissions documents, sign the Enrollment Agreement (must be signed by a parent or guardian if the prospective student is under 18 years of age), and submit the necessary fees stated in the Tuition and Fees section. - 6.
+All prospective students must meet with an Admissions Representative for an informational interview, which includes a campus tour. - 7.
+Programs at the Institution will require prospective students to take and pass a nationally standardized test, the Wonderlic Scholastic Level Exam (SLE), with a minimum score in order to gain admittance.
+The minimum SLE score for all programs is 10.
+The SLE can be taken three times per start time, 6 total attempts and students may take the SLE twice on the day of their first attempt only but must wait until the next calendar day to test the third time.
+Students who hold a bachelor's degree or an associate's degree will not be required to take the SLE.